ZahraAli-158/linear-regression-model/README.md

 # linear-regression-model
-  1.Loading the Data:
+ 1. Loading the Data
-	•	Reads a CSV file containing two columns X and Y.
+A CSV file containing two columns, X and Y, is read into a Pandas DataFrame.
-	2. Basic Exploration:
-	•	Shows first few (head), last few (tail), and random (sample) rows.
-	•	Checks shape, data types, and statistics like mean, min, max (describe() and info()).
+	2. Exploratory Data Analysis (EDA)
+The dataset is inspected using .head(), .tail(), and .sample() to view sample records.
+Basic information such as shape, column types, and summary statistics is obtained using .info() and .describe().
-	3. Missing Values:
+	3. Handling Missing Values
-	•	Checks for null values and fills them with mean if needed.
-	•	Drops rows with missing values as another step.
+Null values are checked and handled.
+Missing numerical values are imputed with the column mean.
+An additional approach also includes dropping rows with nulls.
-	4. Duplicates:
+	4. Removing Duplicates
-	•	Removes any duplicate rows from the data.
+Duplicate rows are identified and removed to maintain data integrity.
-	5. Outlier Detection:
+	5. Outlier Detection and Removal
-	•	Uses the IQR method to detect and remove outliers.
-	•	Box plots show data before and after outlier removal.
+The Interquartile Range (IQR) method is used to detect outliers.
+Boxplots are used to visualize the data before and after outlier removal.
-	6. Data Normalization:
+	6. Feature Scaling
-	•	Applies MinMaxScaler to scale values between 0 and 1.
-	•	Also shows StandardScaler which standardizes the data (mean=0, std=1).
+	•	MinMaxScaler: Scales numerical features to a [0, 1] range.
+	•	StandardScaler: Standardizes features by removing the mean and scaling to unit variance (mean = 0, std = 1).